SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

 ### Change History

 ### March 1st 2025 Changes
+### 3.3.1 Sign In
+- **Change**: Users must register with our app after successfully signing in with Discord.
+If they haven't registered yet, they will be taken to the account creation screen, where they must enter their registration preferences, including Spoken Language, Region, Timezone, Skill Level, and Game.
+- **Modified Sections**: Functional Requirements: Sign In.
+- **Rationale**: Added the additional requirement for users to register with our app.
+The updated preferences better represent what a user should provide.

 #### 4.1 Admin Routes
 - **Change**: Added interfaces for retrieving, creating, updating, and deleting admins.
 - **Modified Sections**: Admin Routes section.